How to sleep in a heatwave–tips and tricks

-A heatwave is often very welcome in the UK—crowds will head to the parks and beaches to soak up the sun and make the most of the summer weather before the inevitable showers.
+Heatwaves are often welcome in the UK, with sun worshippers visiting parks and beaches to soak up the sun and make the most of the summer weather before the inevitable showers.

-Sleeping when it’s hot can be miserable–especially in the UK where most homes are built to keep the heat in.
-And air conditioning?
+Unlike other countries accustomed to boiling summers, most UK homes are built to keep the heat in.
+Air conditioning?
 Never heard of it.

-But with warmer weather on the way, we’re going to have to put up with a few nights of sleeping in uncomfortably hot environments.
+But with talk of incoming warm weather, we may have to cope with a few nights of sleeping in uncomfortably hot environments.

-Fortunately, there are a few methods we can follow to keep ourselves cool and enjoy a good night’s rest.
+Fortunately, we can follow several methods to keep ourselves cool and enjoy a good night’s rest.

 1. Keep rooms cool